Wilfred/wilfred.github.com/_posts/2018-01-06-the-emacs-guru-guide-to-key-bindings.markdown

 > -- The 'Emacs Guru Test'

 Emacs shortcuts (known as 'key bindings') can seem ridiculous to beginners.
-Some Emacsers even argue you should change them on day one.
+Some Emacs users even argue you should change them as soon as you start using Emacs.

 They are wrong.
 In this post, I'll describe the logic behind the Emacs key bindings.
-Not only will be you be closer to passing the guru test, but you might even find you like some of the defaults!
+Not only will you be closer to passing the guru test, but you might even find you like some of the defaults!

 ## There Are *How* Many?

 Emacs has a *ton* of key bindings.

+{% highlight common-lisp %}
 ELISP> (length global-map)
 143
+{% endhighlight %}

 Emacs is a modal editor, so most key bindings are mode-specific.
 However, my current Emacs instance has well over a